Ruvyrom/Ruvomain-Protocole/README.md

 ### 💻 Methode 1: via ADB or Termux
 For users seeking direct control and automation.

+Enable USB Debugging on your phone:
+>
+>Settings > About Phone > Tap "Build Number" 7 times
+>
+>Settings > Developer Options > Enable "USB Debugging"
+>
+>Connect your phone to your PC via USB

 ***Note***
 >This project includes a Makefile to facilitate auditability and execution. **install** `make` for [Using the Makefile](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/Docs/Using-the-Makefile.md).
 Run `make audit` to verify the integrity of the scripts.